What are mosquitoes?

 Southern House Mosquitoes

 Southern house mosquitoes are medium-sized and brown in color.
-They have banded lower abdomen.
+They have a banded lower abdomen.

 Are mosquitoes dangerous?